approov/quickstart-ionic-advancedhttp/REFERENCE.md

 * `type`: Type of the error which may be `general`, `network` or `rejection`.
 If the type is `network` then this indicates that the error was caused by a temporary networking issue, so an option should be provided to the user to retry.
 * `message`: A descriptive error message.
 * `rejectionARC`: Only provided for a `rejection` error type.
-Provides the [Attetstaion Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code), which could be provided to the user for communication with your app support to determine the reason for failure, without this being revealed to the end user.
+Provides the [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code), which could be provided to the user for communication with your app support to determine the reason for failure, without this being revealed to the end user.
 * `rejectionReasons`: Only provided for a `rejection` error type.
 If the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature is enabled, this provides a comma separated list of reasons why the app attestation was rejected.

 ## Initialize